yahoo/tunitas-scarpet/README.md

 ## Origin of the Name

-[Scarpet Peak](https://openthewatershed.org/the-scarper-scarpet-scarpa-peak/) is one of the Summits in San Mateo County, CA.
+[Scarpet Peak](https://openthewatershed.org/the-scarper-scarpet-scarpa-peak/) is one of the Summits in San Mateo County, CA.  Also interesting is the colorfhl history of the names [Scarper, Scarpet, Scarpa](https://openthewatershed.org/the-scarper-scarpet-scarpa-peak/).